naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 ### compare_with

-Used to constrain based on comparison with another value, with optional adjustments.
+Used to validate the variable based on comparison with another variable, with optional adjustments.

 * `comparator`: The comparison expression; can be one of `[">", "<", ">=", "<=", "==", "!="]`
 * `base`: The value to compare to